wclr/mongoose-fill/README.md

 # mongoose-fill

-mongoose-fill is mongoose.js add-on that adds simple api for virtual async fields.
+mongoose-fill is [mongoose.js](http://mongoosejs.com/) add-on that adds simple api for virtual async fields.

-## api use cases
+## api use cases - learn by example

 basic use case fills single filed